 Adopt our top tips on tackling Plastic Free July and beyond.
 From laundry, to cleaning and leftovers, it’s more simple than you think.

 Plastic Free July is here to unite the world in making small conscious choices about plastic consumption.
 The thought of going plastic free can be quite daunting at first.
-In fact, it’s important that we remember that small changes mean big wins when it comes to looking after our planet and reducing plastic consumption.
+It’s not about cutting plastic out completely, in fact, it’s important that we remember that small changes mean big wins when it comes to looking after our planet and reducing plastic consumption, especially during current times where saying no to plastic is harder due to COVID19.
 Which is why, here at Ecoegg, we make simple and innovative eco-friendly products, like our ecoegg Laundry Egg, that are kind to your skin and the environment, and your pocket!

 There are many easy and simple steps that you can take to reduce your plastic consumption for Plastic Free July… and if you need some advice, just ask your parents or your grandparents how they used to do things!